sharktacos/OpenColorIO-configs/docs/configs.md

 ````
 The *SHAPER* variable refers to the working color space the LUT was created in (this is referred to as a "shaper" LUT).
 This will be either ACEScct or (less commonly) ACEScc, based on the Project Settings in DaVinci Resolve.
 VFX needs to know this in order to properly process the LUT in comp.
 It is good practice to have the client append the shaper space to the file name for clarity.
 See the [VFX Pulls](VFXpulls.md) guide for details on requirements for VFX pulls.

-Below is the first part of a three part video series covering how to use the VFX config both for when the client is working in ACES and also when then are still using the display-referred workflow, and how to integrate that into a color managed ACES pipeline for VFX.
+Below is the first part of a two part video series covering how to use the VFX config both for when the client is working in ACES and also when then are still using the display-referred workflow, and how to integrate that into a color managed ACES pipeline for VFX.

 <iframe src="https://player.vimeo.com/video/670932546?h=ffdbf2d358" width="640" height="360" frameborder="0" allow="autoplay; fullscreen; picture-in-picture" allowfullscreen></iframe>